 Last night I decided to see the newly released film ‘Winchester’ starring the ever so fabulous feminist icon, Helen Mirren.
 I will say that it did contain some good jump scares so I was pretty pleased.
-Also, it has motivated me to write a blog entry on my visit to the Winchester Mystery House back in 2014.
-The mansion is registered on the National Register of Historic Places and contains two small museums inside the grounds.
-A visit will reveal a fascinating history of the Winchester family and a slice of 18th and 19th century American intrigue.
-Continue reading Winchester Mystery House
+Also, it has motivated me to write a blog entry on my visit to the Winchester Mystery House back…… Continue reading Winchester Mystery House

 One of the main reasons why I wanted to visit Philadelphia was to see the Mutter Museum.
 It has been on my “must visit” list for far too long.
 I am happy to report that not only did I get to visit the museum, but, it lived up to my expectations.
 The museum is named…… Continue reading The Mutter Museum – Philadelphia

 The Philadelphia Museum of Art is an overwhelming institution in the best way possible.
 You could so easily spend an entire day here and not come close to seeing everything.
 I had been warned that this is a huge gallery filled with everything from 15th century European art to Picasso and Mondrian.
 Basically, if you want to visit a gallery that has a bit of literally everything, then this is the one to add to your list.

 Again I find myself so excited to write a review I just can’t wait to share!
 The Eastern State Penitentiary is such an incredibly fascinating heritage place.
 I’m going to start with a little bit of history then move into my experience of the site.
-There is so much I want to cover so I’m going to try my best to summarise as much as possible and hopefully persuade you to visit for yourself!
-Continue reading Eastern State Penitentiary – Philadelphia
+There is so much I want to cover so I’m…… Continue reading Eastern State Penitentiary – Philadelphia

 I mentioned in a previous post that the last time we were in Washington we visited almost every Smithsonian.
 For some reason, the Air and Space Museum was not on our list.
-This is probably because my desire to see objects from space didn’t really develop until after we visited the Kennedy Space Center.
+This is probably because my desire to see objects from space didn’t really hit me until we visited the Kennedy Space Center.
+This was such an incredible experience.
 To this day, I still haven’t experienced anything quite like seeing the Atlantis Space Shuttle.
 It continues to give me goosebumps.
-With this in mind, we made sure to fit the Air and Space Museum into our schedule.
-Continue reading National Museum of American History and the National Air and Space Museum – Washington
+With that in mind, we made sure to fit the Air and Space Museum into our schedule.

-Although I am still releasing posts on Washington, I couldn’t resist writing about the Museum of the American Revolution.
+Although I still have a few more posts being released on museums in Washington, I couldn’t resist posting about the Museum of the Revolution.
 After our visit to the Mütter Museum (which will be posted about later) we were a little lost for what to do.
 This isn’t because there is nothing to see, actually it’s quite the opposite.
 You can’t take two steps in Philadelphia without seeing a museum.
 This is otherwise known as my kind of town.
-Continue reading Museum of the American Revolution – Philadelphia